reaktivstudios/wordpress-documentcloud/README.md

 # DocumentCloud WordPress plugin

+This is a fork of the original plugin, since it hasn't been updated in a few years.

 The DocumentCloud WordPress plugin lets you embed [DocumentCloud](https://www.documentcloud.org/) resources into WordPress content using [shortcodes](https://codex.wordpress.org/Shortcode_API).

     [documentcloud url="https://www.documentcloud.org/documents/282753-lefler-thesis.html"]